mcity/mcity-claude-skills/UTC-SMART-Projects/README.md

 ## How to use it

 Once installed, simply describe what you want in any Claude conversation.
-Example prompts that trigger this skill:
+Example prompts that trigger this skill (Use one of these prompts in a new chat
+):
 ```
 /transportation-research-aggregator search for LiDAR
 ```